Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 Announce your message to all of the servers the bot is in.

-The bot will announce the message in the guild's announcements channel if set, else he will try the system channel (where the new members are welcomed with the Discord announcer).
+The bot will announce the message in the guild's announcements channel if set, else she will try the system channel (where the new members are welcomed with the Discord announcer).
 If none of these channels are found, the bot will use the first one.